telerik/ajax-docs/api/server/Telerik.Web.UI/RadTreeList.md

 Gets the number of pages required to display the records of the data
             source in a control.

+###  ClientExpandedIndexes `TreeListExpandedIndexesCollection`

+Gets a collection containing the indexes of all rendered items which will be expanded on the client.

 ###  ExpandedIndexes `TreeListExpandedIndexesCollection`

 Gets a collection containing the indexes of all rendered items which are currently expanded.